 The frequency of ransomware attacks is set to increase dramatically in 2022 and beyond, and with increasing sophistication.
-For example, some malware already exists that is more sophisticated than WannaCry and which actually looks for weak backup systems and encrypts the backed up data itself.
-It’s paramount that we are ready to face these threats and understand the necessary link between ransomware and backups.
 A research from Palo Alto Networks shows that just in the first half of 2021 the average ransom payment amount is typically more than half a million dollars ($570,000+, to be exact).

 For an enterprise to sufficiently protect backups from ransomware, advance preparation and thought is required.
 Data protection technology, backup best practices and staff training are critical for mitigating the business-threatening disruption that ransomware attacks can inflict on an organization’s backup servers.

 One of the best protections against such attacks is to have a data and ransomware backup solution of correct architecture, properly configured, combined with best-practice backup strategies.
 This includes ensuring any cloud backups are adequately protected and available, and you have a strategy to ensure you’re not syncing local infected files with those that should be kept safe in the cloud.
 That also means having up-to-date copies of that data available elsewhere.
 For any medium to large company, having an enterprise-grade backup solution is essential because correct data backup, storage and compliance practice can be the main difference between a company’s survival and failure in the event of a ransomware attack.

 If you are researching how to protect backups from ransomware, you might come across wrong or out of date advice.
 The reality is that ransomware backup protection is a little more complex, so let’s look into some of the most popular myths surrounding the topic.